 Parenting in this age is so difficult, we are no longer held safely in the embrace of the village and we are deluged by choice.
 By the time we figure out the best way to approach things our children have already grown up.

-But it is also so incredibly rewarding to actually be with your children as they grow and learn.
+It is so incredibly rewarding to actually be with your children as they grow and learn.

 Every week I have days when I wonder what the hell I am doing.